m4tty/m4tty.github.io/resume.md

 ##Experience

-##Co-Founder and Chief Technologist - Crafted Education - (Nov 2014 - Present)
+##Co-Founder and Chief Technologist - [Crafted Education](http://crafted.education) - (Nov 2014 - Present)

-Crafted Education is a project based consulting company with decades of experience creating impactful solutions in the education technology market.

-We help organizations define and execute their education technology strategies by providing full stack planning, design, development, testing and delivery services.
-We believe success comes through educating people.
-We believe this is a noble cause.
+Defining technology strategy and vision with a focus on software design, architecture, and product development.
+Building systems that support change and provide business and technology flexibility.

 ##Chief Architect - Pearson - (1999 - July 2014)